 Our team brings a broad array of corporate, investment, finance, tax, regulatory, environmental, real estate, development and construction experience to our renewable, alternative and clean technology clients.
 Our attorneys closely follow legislative, regulatory and commercial changes that affect the renewables sector, including any changes related to development incentives.

 Sector experience includes:

 With experience encompassing commercial- and utility-scale solar projects as well as all facets of the distributed solar market, our team has a reputation for innovative work in the structuring, financing and development of solar projects and solar businesses throughout the country.
-Our work has spanned nearly all solar technologies on the market.

 Lead development counsel on the largest wind project in the state of Nebraska, a 200 MW, $360 million facility comprised of approximately 120 wind turbines.